Who are the Valkyrie?

 What is VRC not?
 VRC is not a small, select group of people involved in our team.
 It’s all of us working together, bringing whatever passions, talents and resources we have, to move the team forward towards reaching our collective potential.
 Like it says on the side of our tent: Sometimes Me, Sometimes You, Always WE.

 Believe it or not, our high school runners will log several thousands of miles in training and racing over the course of their four year careers in Cross Country and Track.
-That can be a pretty daunting prospect to a beginning runner who has a hard time imagining running 2-3 miles at a time.
+That can be a pretty daunting prospect to a beginning runner who has never run more than a mile or so at a time.
 A journey of a thousand miles, however, begins with a single step.
-With that in mind, a guiding principle of our organization and team is to dream big and then work hard to make those dreams a reality by following the advice of St. Francis of Assisi:
+As T.S.
+Eliot said,

 “Start by doing what is necessary,